YanikCeulemans/asset-cache-bust/README.md

     2. Create an npm script in your `package.json` file with a fitting name and corresponding value. e.g. `"bust-cache": "asset-cache-bust *.html"`
     3. Run your npm script using `npm run <script name from above goes here>`

+> The default behaviour of the CLI is to replace the given HTML files with the cache
+> busted version.
+See the CLI help for more information and options.

 > If no matching tags were found and thus no replacements can be made, no files will be
 > changed.